Does the New Testament tell us we don’t have to keep the «Jewish» Sabbath?

 «But now, after that ye have known God, or rather are known of God, how TURN YE AGAIN to the weak and beggarly elements, whereunto ye desire again to be IN BONDAGE?»

-Another misunderstood letter is in Pauls letter to the Colossians:
+Another misunderstood letter is in Paul’s letter to the Colossians:

 «Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: Which are a shadow of things to come; but the body is of Christ.»

 Those who twist the scripture against God’s laws claim Paul says no one can judge you for BREAKING the Sabbath.
 But is that what Paul is saying?
-Continuing reading reveal the matter of conflict.
+Continuing to read reveals the matter of conflict.
 The meaning appears to be the opposite.
-That those who DID keep Gods sabbath days were the ones who were unrightfully judged.
+Those who DID keep God’s Sabbath days were the ones who were unrightfully judged.
 Why?
-Because they didn’t keep it after the requirements of men.
+There are two reasons.

 He continues to speak of people worshiping angels, and «intruding into those things which he hath not seen» (verse 18).
 He then continues: